FAIR-by-Design-Methodology/FAIR-by-Design_ToT/Templates/Feedback/training_feedback_template.md

 ## Insights
 In your opinion
-- the most useful part of the training is [freetext]
+- the most useful part of the training is [free text]
-- the least useful part of the training is [freetext]
+- the least useful part of the training is [free text]
-- the training could have been improved by [freetext]
+- the training could have been improved by [free text]